juekr/php-favicon/README.md

 PHP-dynamic-Counter-Favicon (maximum two digits)
 ================================================

 > PHP Dynamic Content Favicon shows e.g. unread email counts or whatever, direct in your browser tab icon.
-If your browser has lots of tabs open, this might be a really useful feature that lets user know of any count item.
-This small but powerful script in PHP let you create your own dynamic Favicon.
+If your browser has lots of tabs open, this might be a really useful feature that let user know of any count item.
+This small but powerful script in PHP let you create your own dynamic favicon.
 It will use the PHP GD library to manipulate the favicon image and add text (maximum two digits) into it.
-If you try to give a longer Text to the Script it will show three dots in the icon (...) - thats all ;-)
+If you try to give a longer text to the script it will show three dots in the icon (...) - thats all ;-)

 **Idea based on this Article:**<br>
 https://viralpatel.net/blogs/dynamic-unread-count-favicon-in-php/<br>